 Yes, even vinyl liner, fiberglass, and painted pools.
 The LSI does not discriminate…aggressive water looks for calcium regardless of the pool surface type.
 The consequences may differ, but there are always consequences to ignoring the LSI.

 How does cold water impact water chemistry?

 Cold water lowers the LSI, meaning calcium carbonate (CaCO3) is more likely to be dissolved.
-Cold water is more aggressive and needs more calcium than warm water. if it is going to maintain LSI balance.
+Cold water, therefore, needs more calcium than warm water if it is going to maintain LSI balance.
 The opposite also holds true…hot water cannot retain as much calcium and is more likely to deposit carbonate scale.
-Temperature is why the first places to form scale are always the hottest places—the salt generator (high pH + heat), the heat exchanger (heat), and the sunny tile line or spillway (wet/dry evaporation + heat).
+Temperature is why the first places to form scale are always the hottest places—the salt chlorine generator (high pH + heat), the heat exchanger (heat), and the sunny tile line or spillway (wet/dry evaporation + heat).

 Remember: water always wants to be in equilibrium on the LSI...but it cannot be greedy.
 Too much calcium forces water to give away the excess calcium as scale or dust.
 Too little calcium, and water will stop at nothing to find calcium until it is happily saturated with it.

 Cold water needs more calcium.
 So feed it more calcium in the winter, or it will take it.

 What really happens under the pool safety cover?

 Let’s first talk about a “traditional winterization” procedure.
 All is calm and quiet…the pool is dormant, not circulating, and still.
 The water level has been lowered, anywhere from a few inches below the tile line to maybe 18 inches (to get below the return inlets).
 The pipes were blown out and plugged, so it’s just water sitting in a bowl, undisturbed.